OpenDUNE/OpenDUNE/README.txt

 Supported Platforms
 -------------------
-OpenDUNE is written in ANSI C (C89), and only requires SDL to run.
-In result, OpenDUNE should run on all platforms supported by SDL.
+OpenDUNE is written in ANSI C (C89), and only requires SDL/SDL2 to run.
+In result, OpenDUNE should run on all platforms supported by SDL or SDL2.
-Currently we official support the following platforms:
+Currently we officially support the following platforms:

   - Linux
-  - Mac OS X (Intel, i686 / x86_64, 10.4+)
+  - Mac OS X (PowerPC or Intel i686 / x86_64, 10.4+)
-  - Windows
+  - Windows (i686 / x86_64)
   - Atari TOS (68030+ CPU, TT and Falcon machines supported)